chen7897/Connect_Four_AI/README.md

 ## The Problem
 My goal is to create a smart AI which will perform as a "very hard" difficulty.

+## Development Journey: Improving the AI
+To develop a robust AI for Connect Four, I went through several stages of improvement:
+1. **Random Column Picker**:
+   Initially, the AI simply chose a random column to drop its disc.
+While functional, this method had no strategy and frequently resulted in poor performance.
+2. **Best Move (Trivial)**:
+   The next step was creating a `best_move_trivial` function.
+This function evaluated each column and selected the first column that would result in an immediate win.
+If no winning move was found, it would default to the first available column.
+While better than the random picker, this approach lacked foresight and often missed opportunities or fell into traps.
+ 3. **Minimax Algorithm**:
+   To significantly enhance the AI, I implemented the Minimax algorithm, which evaluates game states by simulating all possible moves up to a specified depth.
+Its goal is to maximize the AI’s advantage while minimizing the opponent’s chances of success.
+   - **Scoring System**: A scoring mechanism was developed to evaluate board configurations, assigning higher scores to favorable setups (e.g., those closer to a win) and prioritizing blocking the opponent’s winning moves.
+   - **Depth Limitation**: To manage computational costs, the algorithm was restricted to a fixed depth, balancing decision quality with performance.
+   - **Recursive Search**: Minimax uses a recursive search to explore game states, alternating between maximizing the AI’s position and minimizing the opponent’s advantage. <br> <br>
+   While Minimax significantly improved the AI’s gameplay, it faced a critical limitation: the exponential growth of computation time with increased depth.
+Though increasing the depth made the AI smarter by looking further ahead, it caused delays that disrupted the game's flow.
+This trade-off underscored the need for a more efficient approach, leading to the next enhancement: alpha-beta pruning.
+  4. **Minimax with Alpha-beta pruning**

 ## Installation
 1. Clone the repository: